uvarc/rc-learning/content/courses/python_introduction/numpy_scipy.md

 ### Arrays

 An __array__ is an ordered data structure that contains elements all of the same type.
 NumPy introduces a new Python data type called the __Ndarray__ (n-dimensional array).
 Like all ordered structures in Python, each element is addressed by integer _indices_.
 An array has one or more _dimensions_, which NumPy generally calls _axes_.
 The _bounds_ are the lowest and highest indexes.
-The _rank_ is the number of dimentions.
+The _rank_ is the number of dimensions.
 Arrays should be regarded as fixed size once they are set up.
 NumPy arrays are _mutable_, so elements may be changed in place.

 ```python
 import numpy